Shelton Benjamin Cleared: Injured Former WWE Superstar Ok’d to Return to Action

 Former WWE superstar Shelton Benjamin was scheduled to make his long-awaited return to SmackDown Live last summer.
 Following the WWE Draft, the company signed several veteran superstars, including Benjamin, who was promoted to return in video packages.

-But the former Intercontinental, United States and Tag-Team Champion was forced to miss the next nine months of action after suffering a torn rotator cuff during an indie match shortly before his scheduled WWE appearances.
+But the former Intercontinental, United States, and Tag-Team Champion was forced to miss the next nine months of action after suffering a torn rotator cuff during an indie match shortly before his scheduled WWE appearances.

-On Thursday, however, Benjamin tweeted that he’s officially been cleared by doctors to return to action effective immediately.
+On Thursday, however, Benjamin tweeted that he’s officially been cleared by doctors to return to action, effective immediately.

 After 9 of the hardest months of my life, I'm happy to announce I have been OFFICIALLY CLEARED to return to action.
 Effective Immediately!